zhliOvO/zhliOvO.github.io/_pages/about.md

 I am Zhuoheng Li and I study at the University of Michigan, Ann Arbor.

 I am currently in a dual degree program in Shanghai Jiaotong University and University of Michigan Joint Institute.
 I will be graduating with Bachelor of Electrical and Computer Engineering in SJTU and Bachelor of Science, Computer Science, Minor in Mathematics in Umich.
-I did several researches supervised by Zhenhui Li, Guanjie Zheng, Zhuoran Song, and Justin Kasper.
+I did several researches supervised by Zhenhui Li, Guanjie Zheng, Yi Shi, Zhuoran Song, and Justin Kasper.

 My research interest includes AI for Science, Data Mining, Large Language Model and Computer Vision. <a href='https://scholar.google.com/citations?user=6lA1lrIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).